luthemes/silver-quantum/readme.txt

 Description
 ================================================================================================
-Silver Quantum is a responsive WordPress theme.
+Silver Quantum is a responsive WordPress theme that allows you to change diffrent layouts with live experiences through the customizer.

 Frequently Asked Questions